The Department of Defense (DoD) announced CMMC 2.0 in November 2021 and estimated that it would take 9–24 months to codify the program via rulemaking.

 Instead, the DoD has consistently said they intend to insert DFARS clause 252.204-7021 into groups of contracts in phases over 3 years (hence the term “phased roll-out”).

 Assuming the CMMC final rule is published in Q1 2025, all relevant DoD contracts will contain CMMC by 2028.

-Of course, many DIB suppliers and subcontractors will be pressured by the prime customers to be ready as soon as possible once the rule is final and companies can officially sign up for assessments.
+Of course, many DIB suppliers and subcontractors will be pressured by the prime customers to get certified as soon as possible once the rule is final and companies can officially sign up for assessments.

-7. Implementation of cyber requirements now takes longer than rulemaking
+7. Implementation of cyber requirements now takes longer than rulemaking.

 For the average 50 – 100 employee company operating in the DoD supply chain it takes an average of 12 – 18 months to go from average to assessment-ready.